-Banke did not name Mihajlovic, but says the member was assigned restricted duties, while an investigation occurred, and that they were rehabilitated to follow the Royal Canadian Armed Forces ethics and values.
+Banke did not name Mihajlovic, but says the member was assigned restricted duties, while an investigation occurred, and that they were rehabilitated to follow the Canadian Armed Forces ethics and values.

 Mihajlovic was a sailor with the navy and was even pictured on the HMCS Tecumseh’s Facebook page.

 Kirzner-Roberts is hoping for a response from the defence minister Harjit Sajjan, after sending a letter to his office.

 In a statement , Sajjan said, "The Canadian Armed Forces have a zero tolerance policy with regards to hateful conduct.
 I have spoken to the Chief of Staff and he is reviewing this incident under the recently issued policy change - the CAF Administrative Order and Military Personnel Instruction on Hateful Conduct.
 The Defence Team is committed to creating a positive and inclusive environment in the Canadian Armed Forces and at the Department of National Defence."

 A HMCS Tecumseh member answered our phone call, but said ‘no comment’ in regards to the matter.

 CTV News tried to reach out to Mihajlovic for comment, but were unable to locate him.